Pet Custody in Divorce

 A 2014 survey from the American Academy of Matrimonial Lawyers (AAML) found a 27 percent increase in the number of couples who have fought over custody of a pet during the past five years.

-As it is with most issues in divorce, it’s best that you and your spouse work out custody of your pets between yourselves and document your decisions in your separation agreement.
-If the issue goes to litigation, the judge may focus on existing law rather than what’s best for the pets.
-Proof of purchase or adoption of the animal may be what the judge bases his/her decision on.
+As it is with most issues in divorce, it’s still best that you and your spouse work out custody of your pets between yourselves and document your decisions in your separation agreement.

 Pet Custody Issues to Consider